vmware-archive/file-downloader-resource/README.md

 * `skip_ssl_verification`: *Optional.* Skip SSL verification for S3 endpoint.
 Useful for S3 compatible providers using self-signed SSL certificates.

 * `use_v2_signing`: *Optional.* Use signature v2 signing, useful for S3 compatible providers that do not support v4.

+The files must be in folders within the bucket.
+All stemcells are pulled from a folder named `stemcells`.
+Product files are pulled from a folder that matches the name of the product defined in the product configuration from the git provider.

 ### `http` provider